Human Rights

 Human Rights Policy

-- Availability & Awareness: We post the AT&T Human Rights Policy online and publicize it in a variety of ways, including in communications with policymakers.
-It is available to all our employees, and we also communicate our expectations to our suppliers.
-Our Human Rights Policy is posted on the AT&T Supplier Portal and referenced in our Principles of Conduct for Suppliers, along with other policies and materials that explain our approach to supplier CSR.
+- Availability & Awareness: We post our Human Rights Policy online and publicize it in a variety of ways, including in communications with policymakers.
+The policy is posted on the AT&T Supplier Portal and referenced in our Principles of Conduct for Suppliers, along with other policies and materials that explain our approach to supplier responsibility.

-- Training: AT&T Supply Chain Sourcing Managers receive annual mandatory training that includes information on the AT&T Human Rights Policy.
+- Training: AT&T Supply Chain Sourcing Managers receive optional annual training that includes information on the AT&T Principles of Conduct for Suppliers.
 We continue to assess opportunities to train employees on human rights issues, such as the training we developed in 2020 to help frontline employees better detect and report child sexual abuse material on customers’ devices.

 Privacy

-Freedom of Expression
+Freedom of Expression and Access to Information

 - Our Users: We respect and protect our users’ rights to hold and freely share opinions and access a full range of ideas and information.
-We believe restrictions on lawful freedom of expression using communications services and the internet will diminish their usefulness, dampen the exchange of ideas and reduce innovation and commercial opportunities.
+We believe restrictions on lawful freedom of expression using communications services and the internet will diminish their usefulness, dampen the exchange of ideas, and reduce innovation and commercial opportunities.

-- Our Services: AT&T has not received a government order to shut down or restrict access to communications networks or services.
-If we receive such a request, we would evaluate its legality and strive to minimize any impact on customers’ freedom of expression.
+- Our Services: AT&T has not received a government order to shut down or restrict access to any communications networks or services.
+If we were to receive such a request, we would evaluate its legality and strive to minimize any impact on customers’ freedom of expression.
 Such incidents would be disclosed in our semiannual Transparency Report, consistent with the requirements of applicable licenses and local laws.

 - International Customers: In countries outside the United States where AT&T provides telecommunications and internet access service, we may receive legal demands from governments to block access to certain websites in their countries or to provide customer information.
 We do not respond to requests to block websites or to access customer information coming from any foreign or domestic individuals, private entities or self-regulatory bodies unless we receive a valid legal demand.
-We report on these demands in our AT&T Transparency Report.
+We report on these demands in our Transparency Report.

 For further details about our freedom of expression efforts, read AT&T’s Commitment to Digital Rights.

-Technology has become an integral part of children’s realities all around the world—offering access to a world of information and opportunities to connect, learn, play and much more.
-But these opportunities are not without risks.
-AT&T recognizes that technology, communications companies, policy makers, and civil society must work to protect the privacy of young users’ personal data and preserve children’s rights to freedom of expression, freedom from online predators and freedom from exploitation.
-To protect children from harmful content, we provide online safety tools for parents and guardians and work with organizations dedicated to the protection of children online.
-Our approach to safeguarding children includes:
+Technology and communications companies, policy makers and civil society must work to protect the privacy of young users’ personal data and preserve children’s rights to freedom of expression, freedom from online predators and freedom from exploitation.
+To safeguard children from harmful content, we provide online safety tools for parents and guardians and work with organizations dedicated to the protection of children online.
+Our approach includes:

 Due Diligence